backupbrew/switchbrew/GPU Shaders.md

 There are 6 general purpose "1-bit" predicates.
 These can be used to conditionally execute a given instructions.
 There is an extra predicate that always evaluates as true (and false when negated), writing here is a no-op unless there are side-effects.
-It is shown as *PT* in *nvdisasm*.
+It is shown as "PT" in *nvdisasm*.

 Most of the time predicates can be negated.